dw-thomson/gadi_cheatsheet/README.md

 running nf-core

 - needs to run on /scratch , not home or gdata
-- softlinks to data (e.g. fastqs, or references) not on scratch fail
+- softlinks to data (e.g. fastqs, or references) not on scratch fail, unless you give them access
-- screen doesn't seems to work properly between different login nodes.
+- screen work properly between different login nodes, screen works with persistent sessions.
-- I've been kicking of nextflow screipts via a pbs script submitted to the copyq queeue, since only the login/head nodes have internet access to pull down
+- I've also been kicking of nextflow screipts via a pbs script submitted to the copyq queeue, since only the login/head nodes have internet access to pull down
-- singularity cache dir, was set up on ~/ but this filled up very quick,
+- singularity cache dir, was set up on ~/ but this filled up very quick, need to change this
-- .nextflow directory with nf-core assets is still ~/.nextflow
+- .nextflow directory with nf-core assets is default ~/.nextflow
 - module load nextflow singularity

-- example kickoff script
-qsub run.pbs.sh
+- example kickoff script, if running with PBS job, but if using 'screen' with 'persistent sessions' the PBS header isn't needed qsub run.pbs.sh

 ```